 Unfortunately, there are still far too many workers who daily face sexual harassment in the workplace.
-If you find yourself in this situation, we at Hammons, Gowens, Hurst and Associates may be able to help you.
+If you find yourself in this situation, we at Hammons, Hurst & Associates may be able to help you.

 What to Do if You Are the Victim of Sexual Harassment

 Before taking action, it’s important to understand what sexual harassment means.
 Under the law, sexual harassment can take two forms: (1) quid pro quo, in which someone offers benefits (such as a promotion or a raise) in exchange for sexual favors, or (2) hostile work environment, which may include exposure to:

 The first thing you should do if subjected to sexual harassment is report it, either to a manager or human resources representative.
 It’s important to have your report documented in the event no action is taken to fix the situation.